Plant Schedules: Getting Started

 Each plant category has its own checkbox.
 If you check the box for a category, that category will appear in the schedule.

-These pull-down menus control how plants in each category will be referenced to the drawing from the schedule – by symbol, plant code, both symbol and code, or neither.
+These checkboxes control how plants in each category will be referenced to the drawing from the schedule – by a combination of a photo you've assigned to each plant with our Photo Callout tool, plant symbol, and/or plant code (or none of the above)

 Check these boxes to include some, all, or none of the following items in the schedule: